LibreCAD/LibreCAD_3/README.md

 ```

 **Not all dependencies are available (see https://github.com/conan-io/wishlist/issues/124).
 They have to be installed manually (see next section)**
+Those dependencies are:
+- libdxfrw
+- Qt (version provided by binutils does not contains SVG/UiTools)

+## Configuration
+Change build type to RelWithDebInfo.
+Debug won't work as Conan libraries are compiled in release mode.

 # Manual installation
 ## Dependencies